apache/druid/docs/configuration/index.md

 *medium* exist for those buffers: *temporary files* and *off-heap memory*.

-*Temporary files* (`tmpFile`) are stored under the task working directory (see `druid.indexer.task.baseTaskDir` configuration above) and thus share it's mounting properties, e. g. they could be backed by HDD, SSD or memory (tmpfs).
+*Temporary files* (`tmpFile`) are stored under the task working directory (see `druid.indexer.task.baseTaskDir` configuration above) and thus share it's mounting properties, e.g., they could be backed by HDD, SSD or memory (tmpfs).
 This type of medium may do unnecessary disk I/O and requires some disk space to be available.

 *Off-heap memory medium* (`offHeapMemory`) creates buffers in off-heap memory of a JVM process that is running a task.